Lydia has fallen

 “As the accident occurred on private property, no citations were issued,” Charles said.

-The Lydia Moss Bradley, statue was built in 1997, the University’s centennial year, just over 5 feet tall, weighing over 500 pounds and stands on a granite base.
+The Lydia Moss Bradley, statue was built in 1997, the University’s centennial year, just over five feet tall, weighing over 500 pounds and stands on a granite base.

 “A university facilities crew will load the statue and move it to a secure area in order to assess it and determine the amount of damage.
 After a thorough assessment we will determine what repairs are needed and decide on our next steps.”
 Charles said.